BobHanson/ciftools-SwingJS/README.md

 ## TODO

 This is a minimal implementation that could be elaborated more fully to provide additional ease-of-use methods.
-That fact that it was produced in a week definitely shows.
+That fact that it was produced in two weeks start to finish definitely shows.
+Appologies fo that.
 The Maven POM file is present, but the code has not actually been released yet as a Maven project.
+It would be great is someone would get that cleaned up.